Skip to main content

 Books & SuppliesUp to $1,000/yearNo separate stipend — covered by flat monthly paymentNo separate stipend — covered by monthly stipendAll required books, supplies, tools, and equipment covered

-Best ForMost post-9/11 veterans — especially those attending 4-year universities or higher-cost schoolsVeterans at very low-cost schools where the flat monthly rate exceeds tuition, or who need payment flexibilitySpouses and children of P&T disabled or deceased veterans who need education assistanceDisabled veterans who need career retraining — especially if the GI Bill cap would not cover their program
+Best ForMost post-9/11 veterans — especially those attending 4-year universities or higher-cost schoolsVeterans at very low-cost schools where the flat monthly rate exceeds tuition, or who need payment flexibilitySpouses and children of P&T disabled or deceased veterans who need education assistanceEligible applicants whose counselor finds entitlement to employment or independent-living services

 Eligibility Tiers